The Boxcar Children: Secondary characters

 Mrs. McGregor: The Aldens' housekeeper, her husband was first seen in the third book of the series.

 Mr. McGregor mows the lawn and he is Mr. Alden's conductor.
 He is also married to Mrs. McGregor.

 Mike is Benny's best friend and appeared in Surprise Island.

 John Joseph "Joe" Alden and Alice: The children's cousins/aunt and uncle, Joe was first seen in the second book of the series, Surprise Island.
 Alice was first introduced in The Yellow House Mystery; she also married Joe in the same book.
 They moved to a new house in The Mystery of the Singing Ghost.
 They adopted Soo Lee from Korea.

 Aunt Jane and Uncle Andy: The children's great aunt (Grandfather Alden's sister) and her husband, Aunt Jane was once unkind, but was changed in Mystery Ranch, the fourth book of the series.

 John Carter: An employee of the children's grandfather, he does investigation and carries out the children's grandfather's wishes "off camera".
 He has a secret soft-spot for Jessie.

-Lars Larson: A fun middle-aged man and a friend of Grandfathers, Lars was first seen in Blue Bay Mystery.
+Lars Larson: A fun middle-aged man and a friend of Grandfather's, Lars was first seen in Blue Bay Mystery.